microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 GET {{FHIR_URL}}/Patient?_id=123
 ```

 You can also search using `POST`, which is useful if the query string becomes too long or complex for a single line.
-To search using `POST`, the search parameters are included in the body of the request in JSON format.
+To search using `POST`, the search parameters are delivered in the body of the request in JSON format.

 If the search request is successful, you’ll receive a FHIR bundle response with a `type: searchset` element at the top.
 If the search fails, you’ll find the error details in the `OperationOutcome` portion of the response.